Food and Journeys®

 Mix to combine everything.

-Use a strainer to pour the liquid from cooking the chicken earlier, then add the bouillon cubes and a tablespoon of fish sauce.
+Use a strainer to pour the liquid from the chicken you cooked earlier, then add the bouillon cubes and half a tablespoon of fish sauce.
+(See helpful tips section.)

-Cover with a lid, boil, adjust the heat, and simmer your sopas for about twenty minutes.
+Cover with a lid, bring to a boil, adjust the heat to low, and simmer for about 20 minutes.

 Add the macaroni.

-Cover and lower heat — then continue simmering until the macaroni is cooked.
+Cover and continue simmering until the macaroni is cooked.

 Pour the evaporated milk.